Weight Loss

 Dosing Notes

-• In combination studies (CagriSema), cagrilintide 2.4 mg was used with semaglutide 2.4 mg, suggesting that the full 4.5 mg monotherapy dose may not be needed when combined with a GLP-1 agonist.
+• In CagriSema studies, they used 2.4 mg cagrilintide + 2.4 mg semaglutide.
+You may not need the full 4.5 mg monotherapy dose when you're combining it with a GLP-1 agonist.

 Reconstitution Guide